 Usually 2 dental implants in the bottom jaw and 4 implants in the upper jaw are placed A female component with the seating surface of the denture and a male component on the implants allows the removable denture to ‘click’ into position on the implants.

 This is a much cheaper alternative to fixed teeth, but very effective!

 We can offer a complete service for our implant patients at Camden Place Dental Practice, Preston.
 This will include:

 - Transport: Pick-up and drop-off service.

-If you have any questions regarding the dental implant process, whether you would be eligable for dental implants, have a question about dentures or anything else please don’t hesitate to get in touch with our friendly and professional team at Camden Dental Practice, Preston, and book your FREE consultation with our dental implant specialists by calling 01772 556 050 or contact us here.
+If you have any questions regarding the dental implant process, whether you would be eligible for dental implants, have a question about dentures or anything else please don’t hesitate to get in touch with our friendly and professional team at Camden Dental Practice, Preston, and book your FREE consultation with our dental implant dentists by calling 01772 556 050 or contacting us here.